SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 Request Responses Pairs
 =======================

-.. todo:: @tjcunliffe to review

-.. todo:: Rewrite introduction to include a description of stored/incoming/outgoing requests/responses

-.. todo:: Be consistent with terminology

 Hoverfly simulates APIs by matching **incoming requests** from the client to **stored requests**.
 Stored requests have an associated
 **stored response** which is returned to the client if the match is successful.